Better layouts for queue lines

 Lesson: Often, we get just what we deserve.

 Assign and apportion the number of agents to more fairly serve all people passing through the security line: 2 agents for Economy and 2 agents for Premier Access and employees.
-That still doesn't seem fair, but its much better and much more fair than the 1 and 3 split.
+That is much better and much more fair than the 1 and 3 split.

 queue: word origin